gorobchenkoann/insave/README.md

 # Save-from-inst
-Web app to save imager from Instagram
+Web app to save images from Instagram